SriChandana98/Shooting-Zombies/README.md

 After surviving in the game for long enough, a special zombie will be released.
 You will be asked to solve the riddle which will help you with recognizing the features of the special zombie like eyes and body color.
 Once you figure out the riddle you should recognize the zombie and avoid killing it.
 You will need multiple people communicating with you and helping you to find the zombie.
 If you kill the zombie, the size of your character increases, which will decrease the mobility of the character and thus make you prone to getting attacked by other zombies.
 If you skillfully avoid the special zombie and absorb it, then you will be awarded with an extra life.
 So Solve the riddle and keep an eye on the special zombie!!!

 ![image](https://github.com/SriChandana98/Shooting-Zombies/assets/42368026/1c658fca-e62d-4549-8868-4654c260db2c)
-Fig 4: Here you will see the Riddle displayed on the top.
+**Fig 4**: Here you will see the Riddle displayed on the top.

 ![image](https://github.com/SriChandana98/Shooting-Zombies/assets/42368026/e85f48d8-a875-4f59-a39c-58b69ed4e2e9)
-Fig 5: The highlighted zombie is the probable guess and now we should avoid killing it.
+**Fig 5**: The highlighted zombie is the probable guess and now we should avoid killing it.
 The guess should be made by the people helping us.

 ![image](https://github.com/SriChandana98/Shooting-Zombies/assets/42368026/7616ce59-cbd7-4fc6-8a3f-378dab325ac5)
-Fig 6: If we kill the special zombie, we are penalized by increasing the size of our character, which restricts our mobility.
+**Fig 6:** If we kill the special zombie, we are penalized by increasing the size of our character, which restricts our mobility.

 ### 6.Survival is the Goal:
 The ultimate goal is to survive as long as possible while avoiding waves of zombies.
 Your score will increase the longer you live, and the longer you repel the zombies.
 As you stay longer you will unlock specialized weapons like lasers and fire gun.